Amethyst Call for Auditions

 Amethyst Scottish Dancers of Nova Scotia are pleased to announce upcoming auditions for the troupe.
-Meg Grandmaison instructs the highland dancers and is the Artistic Director of the troupe.
-Cindy Penney instructs the step dancers and Heather Chow is the assistant instructor, and together they work alongside Meg to create exciting choreographies for our performances.
+Meg Grandmaison instructs the highland dancers and is the Artistic Director of the troupe, Cindy Penney instructs the step dancers, and together they create exciting choreographies for performances.

 Auditions for Highland & Step dancers